Lukas Franks PI

 “Maybe he’s addicted to something expensive.
 Gambling?”

-Jana glared at DS Dahl.
+Jana glared at Dahl.

 “Drugs?”